 Many of our forms and applications are available via our webpage, however, we are not yet set up for electronic submission.
 To view a particular form, and complete on your computer, please click here.
 At this time, you will need to print out the form and submit a paper copy to the office.

 The Sanitation crew starts its workday as early as 6:00 AM, so we recommend having your trash or recycling at the curb no later than that; it is acceptable to put it out the night before.
 We also recommend having it out that early because our route can sometimes vary – for example, we may typically be on your street at 7:30 AM, but something may occur on a given day which causes us to get to you earlier or later.

-For information about when your street is scheduled for pickup, please contact the Public Works Department at 410-641-4001 or email email@example.com.
+For information about when your street is scheduled for pickup, please click here for information about the collection schedule, contact the Public Works Department at 410-641-4001 or email firstname.lastname@example.org.
 Keep in mind that holidays or other closures may affect the collection schedule.

-Yes, there are two Yard Waste collections and two Bulk Item collections scheduled each year.
+Yes, there are two Yard Waste collections and two Bulk Item collections scheduled each year in the spring and fall.
+The dates are scheduled according to your regular trash collection day.
 For more information, please click here.

 Please click on the category below to email the responsible department, or you may contact Town Hall at 410-641-2770 for any of these concerns.

 The best source for information about the Town’s water is in our annual Consumer Confidence Water Report, which is published every June for the preceding calendar year.